-Mac apps can start off great, but learning how to uninstall apps on a Mac will come in handy.
-Fortunately we at Tom's Guide have been installing and uninstalling macOS apps since it was called OS X, and we can walk you through the process.
+Mac apps can be useful, but you should know how to uninstall apps on a Mac for the moment when you need to clear the disk space.
+Fortunately we at Tom's Guide have been showing people how to install and uninstall macOS apps since it was called OS X, and we can walk you through the process.
+Because if there's one thing we do know, it's how to use macOS.

 The one thing to know when learning how to uninstall apps on a Mac is that the process differs based on how you installed it.
 If you bought or downloaded a program from the Apple App Store, uninstalling it is a quick four-step process that is easy as pie.